-We study the asymptotic behaviour of the ACF for the power-law decay memory kernel model.
-We assume the power-law asymptotic behaviour of the leading and sub-leading terms of the ACF as
+We study the asymptotic behavior of the ACF for the power-law decay memory kernel model.
+We assume the power-law asymptotic behavior of the leading and sub-leading terms of the ACF as

 We multiply $(D_{\gamma}(t)+\theta)$ on both sides of (\ref{eq:self_power}) and we obtain

 We substitute (\ref{eq:asymptotic}) into (\ref{eq:self_power}) and compare the power-law exponent of the leading and subleading terms on both sides of the equation.